We stayed at Phi Phi Village for five days and it was not

 few that looked like what we saw!

 Saw lots of these guys!
-But no whale sharks unfortunately.
+But no whale sharks, unfortunately.

 That morning I struggled out of bed after a wake-up call, and

-and down to the beach where breakfast was served.
+pulled George along with me.
+We put on our swimsuits and staged out of our hut and down to the beach, where breakfast was served.
 We were confused by the wait staff still working

-breakfast at six am, instead of seven am.
+breakfast at six am instead of seven am.
 It was worth it for the sunrise, but

-it goes without saying after a full day of diving we retreated into our little
+it goes without saying after a full day of diving, we retreated into our little

 hut and didn't come out until the next morning.